microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Update-MgPlannerPlanDetail.md

 		Category3 = $null
 	}
 }
-Update-MgPlannerPlanDetail -PlannerPlanId $plannerPlanId -BodyParameter $params
+Update-MgBetaPlannerPlanDetail -PlannerPlanId $plannerPlanId -BodyParameter $params
 ```

-This example shows how to use the Update-MgPlannerPlanDetail Cmdlet.
+This example shows how to use the Update-MgBetaPlannerPlanDetail Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS